open-feature/docs.openfeature.dev/docs/tutorials/ofo.md

 # Cloud native feature-flagging with the OpenFeature Operator

 In the following tutorial, we'll see how to leverage _flagd_ and the OpenFeature Operator to enable cloud-native, self-hosted feature flags in your Kubernetes cluster. [flagd](https://github.com/open-feature/flagd) is a "feature flag daemon with a Unix philosophy".
 Put another way, it's a small, self-contained binary that evaluates feature flags, uses standard interfaces, and runs just about anywhere.
 It can be deployed in a central location serving multiple clients or embedded into a unit of deployment (such as a pod in Kubernetes).
 The [OpenFeature Operator](https://github.com/open-feature/open-feature-operator) is a K8s-flavored solution for easily adding flagd to any relevant workloads.
-It parses Kubernetes spec files and adds flagd and associated objects to the relevant workloads based on annotations and custom resource definitions it understands.
+It parses Kubernetes spec files and adds flagd and associated objects to the workloads based on annotations and custom resource definitions it understands.

 ## Let's do it!